High Achieving Professionals

 I work with couples using Emotionally Focused Therapy, which means we spend less time relitigating the content of your fights and more time understanding the emotional needs driving them.
 The goal isn't to win arguments more fairly.
 It's to actually feel safe with each other again.

 I have a particular interest in multicultural couples — partners navigating different cultural backgrounds, family systems, and unspoken rules about what relationships are supposed to look like.
-That dynamic adds a layer of complexity that I think is worth naming and working with directly.

 South Asian, Asian, and Multicultural Individuals